rubocop/rubocop-factory_bot/README.md

 [`lib/rubocop/cop/factory_bot`](lib/rubocop/cop/factory_bot), and contain
 examples/documentation.

-In your `.rubocop.yml`, you may treat the Factory Bot cops just like any other cop.
+In your `.rubocop.yml`, you may treat the factory_bot cops just like any other cop.
 For example:

 ```yaml